Simon-157/ICP_Flight_Route_Search-Project/README.md

 # Flight Route Searching With A*Search and Breadth First Search

-This is a project that takes in a start position on the any part of the earth geographical area and searches for an optimal path to a given destination in the globe through flight
+This is program that takes in a start position on any part of the earth geographical area and searches for an optimal path to a given destination in the globe through flight with distance optimality( for A*) and number of flights( for BFS)

 ## Running Tests/Demo
+All you need is an iput file with the ## start city and country and the ## destination city and country .
 To run tests, run the following command,
-* Change the parameter of the constructor of the test1 object to the name the file of the input file.
+* Change the parameter of the constructor of the test1 object to the name the file of the input file. or
+* create an object of the PathFinder class and
+* pass the name of the input file as a parameter to the constructor
+* to get the optimal path, call the optimalPathSearchByAstar method on the object of the PathFinder
+* to get a valid path, call the breadthFirstSearch method on the object PathFinder.
 * Make sure the Input file is present in the current directory, i.e cd flight-route-finding

 ```bash
      public static void main(String[] args) {